 Whilst the recording itself may well be legitimate, there may be restrictions on its use.

 If a party seeks to admit such material into court proceedings, then it is at the discretion of the court whether to allow this or not.
 Such evidence will only be admitted if it is relevant to the issues in the case and not, for example, in furtherance of a personal grievance by a parent against a social worker.

-Wider distribution, for example, making such recordings available via the internet, would be in contravention of the General Data Protection Regulations and the Data Protection Act 2018.
-It may also be the case that the recording are likely to contain information (including possible 'sensitive personal information') relating to third parties, and the distribution of such information so as to enable those third parties to be identified would be in breach of data protection provisions.
+Wider distribution, for example, making such recordings available via the internet, would be in contravention of the UK General Data Protection Regulation and the Data Protection Act 2018.
+Such recordings are likely to contain information (including possible 'sensitive personal information') relating to third parties, and the distribution of such information so as to enable those third parties to be identified would be in breach of data protection provisions.
 If the issues in question are the subject of ongoing court proceedings, then there is also a possible contempt of court.

 4. Good Practice

 A clear process should be in place for dealing with requests to record meetings/conversations or for situations where it seems likely that covert recording is taking place or is likely to take place.
 It is preferable for this to be addressed with all service-users at an early stage, rather than waiting until the situation arises at the start of a meeting.
 The process should set out how the request should be made, who will consider the request and how far in advance of the meeting the request should be made.
 It should also make clear to the service-user the limitations upon the use of the recorded material, e.g. that it can only be used in relation to the ongoing family proceedings and cannot be broadcast more widely.
 The service-user will preferably be invited to sign to indicate their agreement to and understanding of these limitations.